pharo-open-documentation/pharo-wiki/General/Pragmas.md

 ## Act on collected pragmas

-Once collected, we need to act on pragmas.
+Once collected, we need use the pragmas to implement the feature we want.

 For that, the pragmas can answer diverse messages to get their context.
 For example, they can answer to:
 - `#method` : Returns the CompiledMethod in which the pragmas is.